 The shopping and cafe area near the corner of Jl Pantai Berawa and Jl Pantai Berawa (tell the driver the area near Pelaton Supershop) has a few cafes and shops to choose from.
 I opted for an iced coffee at Milk and Madu and veggie burger at the vegan hotspot of Peloton Supershop.
 There are a few shops a few meters down the road such as Bungalow Living, Sushwar and Bungalow Home.
 My quick peek on Google maps beforehand made it look like there were way more shops than I could find.
 Later in the day I realised Jl Pantai Batu Bolong is the better shopping street.
 Next time!

 Located about 20km north of Denpensar, Tanah Lot means “land in the sea”.
 It’s a very beautiful temple to look at but as expected, the entire area was inundated with tourists and I visited outside of high season (March).
-As like many of these sites in Asia, there are numerous laneways lined with shops between the car park and the site you’re gong to see.
+As like many of these sites in Asia, there are numerous laneways lined with shops between the car park and the main attraction.
 All the shops, including one with a sad looking monkey in a cage, took away from the experience.
-On the other hand, the local people need to make a living, so why not take advantage of the hoards of tourists passing through each day!
+On the other hand, the local people need to make a living, so why shouldn’t they take advantage of the hoards of tourists passing through each day!

 I’d guess I was at the temple area, including the walk to and from the car park, for no more than 30 minutes.
 I was so quick, I had a hard time finding my driver since he wasn’t ready for me when I got back.
 Since a lot of the cars look the same, I highly recommend being very clear on the timing and location of your pick up point as I spent 15 or so minutes wandering around a hot car park looking for him.

 Since I’d planned on being on Canggu for sunset, I was at Tanah Lot during the middle of the day.
 I’d recommend arriving either really early or for sunset for the best views.